diederikh/Cocoamon-blog/_posts/2015-02-03-constants-in-swift.markdown

 	var cell = collectionView.dequeueReusableCellWithReuseIdentifier(Storyboard.myTableCellIdentifier, forIndexPath: indexPath)
 	...
 ```

 ``` swift
 // Access from another class
 let offset = ABCThingsTableViewController.Layout.topBorderHeight
 ```

-All this results in a nice self-documenting way to define constants without worying about namespace issues.
+All this results in a nice self-documenting way to define constants without worrying about namespace issues.

 ## Edit